 9. Bon Scott spent three days in a coma after a 1974 motorcycle accident.
 His recovery slowed down his music career, but his best-known work was still ahead of him.

 10. When Malcolm and Angus Young needed a new singer for their band AC/DC, Scott wasn’t necessarily the obvious choice.
-He was 28 years old – seven years older than Malcolm, and nine years older than Angus – and the brothers figured he was too old to rock.
+He was 28 years old – 7 years older than Malcolm, and 9 years older than Angus – and the brothers figured he was too old to rock.
 Scott returned the insult, wondering if the inexperienced musicians were even able to rock.
-It was the beginning of a beautiful friendship: after trading barbs and one jam session, AC/DC named Scott their new singer.
+It was the beginning of a beautiful friendship: After trading barbs and one jam session, AC/DC named Scott their new singer.

-12. AC/DC’s 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit #47 on the UK singles chart.
+12. AC/DC’s 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit No. 47 on the U.K. singles chart.
 But stateside fans would be excused if they’re a little confused about the 1976 drop date, since it wasn’t released in the U.S. until 1981 – a year after Scott died, and months after AC/DC had already charted an album with their new lead singer.

 13. For most U.S. music fans, 1979’s Highway to Hell was their first taste of Australia’s biggest metal band.
-It was their first album to chart here, peaking at #17 – and it was the last album Bon Scott would record with AC/DC before his death.
+It was their first album to chart here, peaking at No. 17 – and it was the last album Bon Scott would record with AC/DC before his death.

 15. AC/DC didn’t wait long to replace Scott with current singer Brian Johnson.
 Although they considered disbanding upon Scott’s death, they decided (and Scott’s family agreed) that he would have wanted them to go on, building on the fame he helped them gain.
 Their next album, Back in Black, was released just five months after his death.
 In his honor were dedicated two tracks that the hard-living rebel would have appreciated – “Back in Black” and “Hell’s Bells.”